Vandhaan Vendraan: Plot

 Anjana pesters Arjun, as he is taking a long time to make Ramana surrender.
-In order to speed things up, Arjun demolishes Ramana's smuggling business and leaks about him to the press.
-Ramana's business is sealed by the police, and they plan to kill him in an encounter.
-Since all this happened because of Arjun, a fight ensues between both of them where Arjun is stabbed fatally by Ramana at the end.
+To speed things up, Arjun demolishes Ramana's smuggling business and leaks about him to the press.
+The police seal Ramana's business and plan to kill him in an encounter.
+Since all this happened because of Arjun, a fight ensues between them, where Ramana stabs Arjun.
 Delhi comes in and reveals to Ramana that Arjun is the latter's younger brother whom he threw in the well in their childhood.
-It is also revealed that what he told him about Anjana and her revenge for her father's death was all a fake and imaginative story so that Ramana will have compassion for their love, as Ramana's love was a failure.
-Arjun has thought Ramana would succumb to Arjun's plea and surrender to the police so that he would escape from the police's encounter and he can return to their family.
+It is also revealed that what he told him about Anjana and her revenge for her father's death was a false story so that Ramana would have compassion for their love, as Ramana's love failed.
+Arjun had thought Ramana would succumb to the former's plea and surrender to the police so that he would escape from the police's encounter and he could return to their family.

 Ramana realizes himself and surrenders to the police, but not before admitting Arjun to a hospital, saving his life.
-Arjun goes back to his home and reunites with his family.
-Ramana writes to his family in a letter, while he is in jail, promising them that he will come back and will be more responsible for now.
+Arjun returns home and reunites with his family.
+In a letter Ramana writes to his family while he is in jail, he promises to come back and be more responsible from now on.
 His parents were touched by this.
-Ramana's parents plan his marriage to a girl Minnal.
-In the end, a girl identical to Arjun's imaginary, fake girlfriend, Anjana, meets Arjun, similar to their meeting in his story.
-The film ends with the note that "The love in his imagination becomes true".
+Ramana's parents plan his marriage to a girl, Minnal.
+In the end, a girl identical to Arjun's imaginary, fake girlfriend Anjana, meets Arjun, similar to their meeting in his story.
+The film ends with the note, "The love in his imagination becomes true."